 According to a survey done by Kids Cart, a children’s transportation company in Oakland, CA, 61% of respondents said they used the service weekly.

-This can vary depending on market and business plan.
+This can vary depending on the market and business plan.
 However, Merry-Go-Round, a transportation company in Maryland opened in 1991.
 By 1996, it operated eight vans and had an annual profit of about $250,000 USD

 Child Transportation Business Articles

 Kids’ Taxi Service | Business Idea Center | Entrepreneur.com